mojoatomic/antikythera-engine-2/PROJECT_SUMMARY.md

 ## 🎯 What We Built

-A beautiful, component-based web display of the three faces of the Antikythera mechanism showing real astronomical data.
+A component-based web display of the three faces of the Antikythera mechanism showing astronomical data.

 ## 📂 Project Structure